survivejs/webpack-book/manuscript/styling/01_loading.md

 ...
 ```

 Execute `npm start` now.
 Browse to `http://localhost:8080` if you are using the default port and open up *main.css* and change the background color to something like `lime` (`background: lime`).
 Develop styles as needed to make it look a nicer.
-Note that it does **not** perform a hard refresh on the browser since there is HMR setup in place.

 You continue from here in the next chapter.
 Before that, though, you learn about styling-related techniques.